Unpaid Overtime

 However, overtime pay is taxed using the same rules as regular pay.
 If you earn 1.5x pay for overtime work, you will add this to your regular pay and calculate taxes on the full amount.

-The 2019 FSLA Overtime Update
+The Impact of the 2019 FLSA Overtime Update

-On September 24, 2019, the U.S. Department of Labor released an overtime update to the FSLA, updating earning thresholds for exempt employment status.
+On September 24, 2019, the U.S. Department of Labor released an overtime update to the FLSA, updating earning thresholds for exempt employment status.
 The overtime update's final rule went into effect on January 1, 2020 and makes an additional 1.3 million American workers eligible for overtime pay.
 Previously, administrative, executive and professional employees making $455/week (or $23,660/year) could be classified exempt.
 Under the new rule, employees must earn $684/week (or $35,568/year) to be classified as exempt.

-Undoubtedly, this overtime update to the FSLA is a great boon to American workers.
+Undoubtedly, this overtime update to the FLSA is a great boon to American workers.
 However, some employers are unhappy about this new rule and are doing their best to avoid paying their employees the overtime compensation they are entitled to.
-If you have been the victim of an overtime wage violation by your employer, call Hommel Law Firm.
+If you have been the victim of an overtime wage violation by your employer, contact Hommel Law Firm.
 As a dedicated Tyler overtime lawyer, I listen to my clients with compassion and am tireless in the pursuit of justice.

 Tyler Overtime Attorney